-Unlike manually counted elections, there will not be an automatic recheck or fresh scrutiny of the first manual count of all ballot papers counted at polling places.
+Unlike hand-counted elections, there will not be an automatic recheck or fresh scrutiny of the first manual count of all ballot papers counted at polling places.
 Instead, all preferences shown on all paper ballots will be scanned at the central scrutiny centre.

 From the scanned image, software will "read" the preferences on every formal ballot paper and the preferences shown will be entered into a computer system at the central scrutiny centre.
-Any unreadable preferences, irregular preference orders, and apparent errors will require the electoral officials to verify the interpretation by the software and make corrections on the computer system as necessary.
+Any unreadable preferences, irregular preference orders, and apparent errors will require electoral officials to verify the interpretation by the software and make corrections on the computer system as necessary.
 All informal ballots will be manually rechecked by the Electoral Commissioner and/or Deputy Electoral Commissioner.

 Scrutineers will be entitled to observe this process and seek rulings on interpretations placed on ballot papers.
-Any person approved by the officer conducting the scrutiny may also be present at the scrutiny.